Updated: May 23

-This is a typical mainstream Christian response, faith is simply believing, as if we are talking about Santa Clause and we must believe he exists in order to receive our gifts.
+This is a typical mainstream Christian response, faith is simply believing as if we are talking about Santa Clause and we must believe he exists to receive our gifts.
 I say this not to downplay the role belief plays in having faith but to put it into perspective, just as James wrote,

 “You believe that Elohim is one.
 You do well.
 The demons also believe – and shudder!”
 (James 2:19)

 James had some very interesting things to say regarding faith or as the Scriptures translates it, belief.
-I will return to his writings towards the end of the post but for now let us turn to Hebrews, where the author (possibly Paul) gives a definition of faith or belief.
+I will return to his writings towards the end of the post but for now let us turn to Hebrews, where the author (possibly Paul) defines faith or belief.

 “And belief is the substance of what is expected, the proof of what is not seen.”
 (Hebrews 11:1)